Vancouver Office at 110-970 Burrard St (at Nelson)

 I'm a Registered Psychotherapist (RP) with the College of Registered Psychotherapists of Ontario (CRPO) and a Registered Clinical Counsellor (RCC) with the BC Association of Clinical Counsellors (BCACC) who specializes in Grief Counselling with youth and adults from Ontario (online) and BC (online and in-person with those who are vaccinated against Covid-19).

 I offer culturally informed counselling to those who are grieving traumatic/complicated/prolonged losses; struggling with anxiety, depression, and/or overwhelming emotions; working through relationship challenges; facing major life decisions; and are seeking deeper balance, connection, meaning and purpose in their lives.

-Over the 10 years that I've been counselling in private practice, the 15 years I've been training and working in mental health, and a lifetime of walking my own path of healing, I've come to specialize in a body-focused approach to counselling that helps people navigate the emotional challenges they're facing with practical tools to access their innate healing resources.
+Over the 10 years that I've been counselling in private practice, the 20 years I've been training and working in mental health, and by walking my own path of healing from traumatic loss, I've come to specialise in a somatic approach to counselling that helps people navigate the emotional challenges they're facing with practical tools to access their bodies' innate healing resources.